-They are at the Lobo residence "Moorehouse", 9th Avenue, Belleville.
+They are at the Lobo residence "Moorehouse", 9th Avenue, Belleville, St. Michael.

-Esmee's parents Lilian and Clement Lobo are standing behind her at the right, while Garnet's parents are on the left of the picture, behind the bridesmaids.
+Esmee's parents Lillian and Clement Lobo are standing behind her at the right, while Garnet's parents are on the left of the picture, behind the bridesmaids.

 All of the bride's siblings are here, the youngest being the baby in the arms of her nanny.

-Various records show Clement's occupation as Merchant's Clerk and as Merchant.
+Various records show Isaac Clement Lobo's occupation as Merchant's Clerk and as Merchant.
 In any case, he made a very successful career in the shipping business, and by all accounts, was well respected in the community.
 He traveled with his wife and daughters to the U.S.A on more than one occasion to visit his family who had emigrated there.
-Certainly before the time of their last child's birth, he had bought their spacious family home called "Morehouse" in 9th Avenue Belleville.
+Certainly by 1907, he had bought their spacious family home called "Morehouse" in 9th Avenue Belleville.
 He later purchased "Raeburn" on the Hastings coast, where he and Lillian lived with their unmarried children, and where he died on 9 January 1943 when he was 72.
 According to my mother, when Isaac Clement died, he left Lillian a very comfortable estate which comprised several properties.
-These included "Kalkachima" - a seaside property located on the south coast where the Accra Hotel is now, "Raeburn" in Hastings, "Moorehouse" in Belleville, as well as another property at the corner of 10th Avenue Belleville and Pine Road called "Govan."
-There are many entertaining tales to be told about cocktail parties and family gatherings by all of us who knew our Great-Grandmother Lillian Lobo and our great aunts and uncles whom we met at "Raeburn".
+These included "Calcachima" - a seaside property located on the south coast next door to where the Accra Hotel is now, "Raeburn" in Hastings, "Moorehouse" in Belleville, as well as another property at the corner of 10th Avenue Belleville and Pine Road called "Govan."
+There are many entertaining tales to be told about cocktail parties and family gatherings by all of us who knew our great-grandmother Lillian Lobo and our great aunts and uncles whom we met at "Raeburn".
 We all remember that trap door in the kitchen floor of "Raeburn" that led down a dark, dank staircase of worn stone steps, finally opening on to the beach, close to the Ocean View Hotel.
 It was exciting for all of us who experienced with trepidation feeling our way down, the odd red crab scurrying away, and finally seeing the strip of bright sunlight and sound of the ocean, indicating we'd reached the beach!

 As a young child, she vividly remembers seeing a mahogany bookcase with shelves of several "special looking" leather-bound books which were written in Hebrew.
 Fascinated and curious about them, she asked what they were all about.
 She was told that they were her great-grandfather Daniel's Jewish books that he used at the Synagogue.
 Excited to think there was some precious heirloom somewhere in our family's possession, I asked my mother what ever became of the books.
 The story goes that nobody understood what they were about, and Judaism was not their faith.
 The old books were just sitting there, collecting dust.
 Around that time, there were Jewish peddlers who would come regularly to the Lobo's door in Hastings selling their goods.
 My great-aunts who lived there, thought it would be a nice thing to give away the books to these friendly Jewish itinerant salesmen.
 After all, the Lobos certainly had no use for them and they thought that one of these men might like to have them.
 Knowing my great-aunts Hilda and Carmen, I am sure they had struck up a friendly rapport with these gentlemen, and also purchased laces, ribbons and other notions from them, as Aunt Hilda was a gifted seamstress.
 She knitted, did fancy embroidery work and sewed most of my mother's clothes and various costumes when she was growing up.
 She even sewed her pretty organza wedding dress in 1943.